8 Reasons Why You Should Stay In Wailea

 Relax on the Gentle White Sand Beaches

 The stretch of beaches fronting Wailea feature crystal clear waters and soft white and tan sand, set against a backdrop of perfectly landscaped resorts.
 Wailea beaches include Mokapu, ‘Ulua, Wailea, and Polo, all offering nice snorkeling spots and a place to relax and enjoy great views of Molokini Crater and the islands of Lana’i and Kaho’olawe.
+Get picked up from Maluaka Beach for a snorkel tour, whale watch, or sunset sail with Kai Kanani, Wailea and Makena’s exclusive catamaran charter.

 One of my top favorite beaches on Maui is just south of Polo Beach, approximately a 5- minute drive to Makena Beach (aka “Big Beach”).
 This is one of the longest stretches of soft white sand beaches on Maui, but tends to have a dangerous shoreline break so I don’t encourage this beach for swimming or snorkeling.
 Watching the locals spin around on skimboards and boogie boards doing flips in the air is something to behold!
 Take note of important ocean safety tips in our blog on Maui Beach Tips.